Genus zero Whitham hierarchy via Hurwitz--Frobenius manifolds: Whitham and multi-KP hierarchies

 \subsection{h--deformation}

-Theorem~2 of \cite{TT07} proposes the $\hbar$--deformation of the genus zero Whitham hierarchy.
-Namely, Takasaki and Takebe proved that Fay form equations of the genus zero Whitham hieararchy are obtained as the dispersionless limit of the following system of equations on $\tau = \tau(t)$.
+Theorem~2 of \cite{TT07} makes us to propose the $\hbar$--deformation of the genus zero Whitham hierarchy.
+Namely, Takasaki and Takebe proved that Fay form equations of the genus zero Whitham hieararchy are obtained as the dispersionless limit of the following system of equations on $\tau = \tau(t)$ that they derive from the multiKP hierarchy.

 Here the operator $e^{\p_{i,0}}$ should be understood as the variable shift $t_{i,0} \mapsto t_{i,0}+1$.

 One notes immediately that these equations are obtained from the Fay form equations of the genus zero Whitham hierarchy by the substitution